Configure threat score

 Downgrade severity

-For example, if the current severity is critical and you downgrade by one step, then the new severity would be high.
-In such a case, the new score of high severity would apply.
-Make sure to click on Save button for the changes to apply.
+For example, if the current severity is critical and you downgrade by one step, the new severity will be high.
+In such a case, the new score of high severity will apply.
+Make sure to click on the Save button for the changes to apply.

 Increase scoring for IP addresses